tiprankstipranks

 Growth through future acquisitions could, in some circumstances, adversely affect profitability or other performance measures.

 In the past, we have been active in acquiring banks and bank holding companies, and we may in the future engage in selected acquisitions of additional financial institutions.
 There are risks associated with any such acquisitions that could adversely affect profitability and other performance measures.
-These risks include, among other things, incorrectly assessing the asset quality of a financial institution being acquired, discovering compliance or regulatory issues after the acquisition, encountering greater than anticipated cost and use of management time associated with integrating acquired businesses into our operations, and being unable to profitably deploy funds acquired in an acquisition.
-We may not be able to continue to grow through acquisitions, and if we do, there is a risk of negative impacts of such acquisitions on our operating results and financial condition, which could be material.
-Acquisitions may also cause business disruptions that cause the Bank to lose customers or cause customers to remove their accounts from the Bank and move to competing financial institutions.
+These risks include, among other things, incorrectly assessing the asset quality of a financial institution being acquired, discovering compliance or regulatory issues after the acquisition, encountering greater than anticipated costs and use of management time associated with evaluating potential acquisitions and integrating acquired businesses into our operations, and being unable to profitably deploy funds acquired in an acquisition.
+In addition, acquisitions may lead to business disruptions that cause the Bank to lose customers or employees to competing financial institutions.
 Further, acquisitions may also disrupt the Bank's ongoing businesses or create inconsistencies in standards, controls, procedures, and policies that adversely affect relationships with employees, clients, customers, and depositors.
-The loss of key employees during acquisitions may also adversely affect our business.
-We anticipate that we might issue capital stock in connection with future acquisitions.
-Acquisitions and related issuances of stock may have a dilutive effect on earnings per share, book value per share, and the percentage ownership of current shareholders.
+If we are unable to manage associated risks, acquisitions may have negative impacts on our operating results and financial condition, which could be material.
+We anticipate that we will issue capital stock in connection with future acquisitions.
+Acquisitions and related issuances of stock may have a dilutive effect on earnings per share, and book value per share, and will in any event reduce the percentage ownership of current shareholders.
 In acquisitions involving the use of cash as consideration, there will be an impact on our capital position.

 Corporate Activity and Growth - Risk 3

-We may not be able to continue to grow organically or through acquisitions.
+We may not be able to continue to grow internally or through acquisitions.

 Legal & Regulatory